tommybobbins/Scratch_Probability/prob.md

 # Step 5:  Extension work: Extend to two dice

 It is possible to extend this to two dice, adding the total on each dice together.
 For example 6 + 6 = 12.
-We would increase our 12 score by 1.
+We would then increase the 12th value in Dice_Rolls by one.
+Obviously we need to extend the list to reflect the increased range of roll possibilities.

 ## Activity Checklist